Academic Catalog: 2016–2017

-The Department of Geology encourages students to take advantage of study- abroad opportunities available at Gustavus.
+The Department of Geology encourages students to take advantage of Study Away opportunities available at Gustavus.
 Courses taken abroad can be applied towards the Geology major, if approved in consultation with the department.
-International sites that offer Geology courses recognized by the department include programs in Great Britain, Australia, New Zealand, Denmark and Sweden.
+International sites that offer Geology courses recognized by the department include programs in Great Britain, Australia, New Zealand, Denmark, and Sweden.

 120 Geochemistry of the Environment (1 course) This course is the same as ENV-120.
 The complete course description can be found in the Environmental Studies listings.